-1 2 "At that point acceptable practice should have been to 3 discuss the options available as recommended by the Most urological centres would have requested 4 5 a bone scan to complete staging, and should the patient 12:57 6 have chosen to pursue radical therapy it would have 7 been reasonable to start ADT."
-8 A number of points, Mr. Gilbert.
-Could we have up on 9 the screen, please, WIT-82637.
-10 Number 1.
+Τ 2 "At that point acceptable practice should have been to 3 discuss the options available as recommended by the 4 MDT.
+Most urological centres would have requested 5 a bone scan to complete staging, and should the patient 12:57 6 have chosen to pursue radical therapy it would have 7 been reasonable to start ADT."
+8 9 A number of points, Mr. Gilbert.
+Could we have up on 10 the screen, please, WIT-82637.
+Number 1.
 He comments, 12:58 11 in response to your opinion expressed in the report, 12 Mr. Gilbert, that your view that the commencement on 13 a low dose of Bicalutamide was sub-therapeutic is 14 incorrect, in his view.
 He was commenced on 50 15 milligrams of Bicalutamide to relieve the patient's 12:58 16 concern regarding the risk of progression of any 17 presumed prostate cancer while awaiting confirmation of 18 its presence by biopsy.
-19 20 I think that's a view or that's a fact that is 12:59 acknowledged within the SAI.
-You pick up on that and 21 Is it appropriate, in your view, to 22 report on that.
-23 commence on 50 milligrams of Bicalutamide while 24 awaiting full diagnosis as a reassurance approach?

-26 120 Q. Is it appropriate to start it prior to a full 27 diagnostic investigation on the basis of a suspicion 28 that we will eventually see a confirmed diagnosis?
-29 A. MR. GILBERT: No, and I will give a specific reason on
+19 20 I think that's a view or that's a fact that is 12:59 21 acknowledged within the SAI.
+You pick up on that and 22 report on that.
+Is it appropriate, in your view, to 23 commence on 50 milligrams of Bicalutamide while 24 awaiting full diagnosis as a reassurance approach?
+25 Α. MR. GILBERT: No. 12:59 26 120 Q. Is it appropriate to start it prior to a full 27 diagnostic investigation on the basis of a suspicion 28 that we will eventually see a confirmed diagnosis?
+29 Α. MR. GILBERT: No, and I will give a specific reason on